Democrats’ messaging shifts as they pass Biden relief bill: From economic crisis rescue to poverty relief

 Democrats argued that even though the legislation lacks GOP support in Congress, it is nonetheless bipartisan because some Republican mayors and other officeholders support it, as well as significant numbers of GOP voters, according to polling.
 A Pew Research survey released Tuesday found that 70 percent of American adults overall support the legislation.
 Among Republicans the support is softer, with 41 percent of Republicans and GOP-leaning independents favoring the legislation.
 Within that, however, 63 percent of lower-income Republicans and Republican-leaning independents support the legislation, Pew found.

-Time will tell whether Democrats will reap political rewards from passing the legislation, propelling them ahead to make even more gains on Biden’s agenda -- or if they face the public backlash Republicans are predicting.
+Time will tell whether Democrats will reap political rewards from passing the legislation, propelling them ahead to make even more gains on Biden’s agenda — or if they will face the public backlash Republicans are predicting.

-For now, though, Democrats argue that they are acting to restore faith in government’s ability to help the public, even if their goals of long-term social change don’t ultimately materialize.
-And after long years of frustration as House Democrats failed to transform their ideas into law, they say they have arrived at a moment of success that voters will ultimately reward.
+For now, though, Democrats argue that they are acting to restore faith in government’s ability to help the public, even if their goals of long-term social change do not ultimately materialize.
+And after long years of frustration as House Democrats failed to transform their ideas into law, they say they have arrived at a moment of success voters will ultimately reward.

 “The Affordable Care Act was an extraordinary piece of legislation.
 Took a long time for the American people to understand how much value it was to them and their families, but they’ve done that now,” said House Majority Leader Steny H. Hoyer (D-Md.).
 “They certainly didn’t take the time on this bill, however, where we have over 70 percent of the American people think this bill ought to be passed."